 Coolfood Meals

-Agriculture and related land-use change (e.g., deforestation) account for nearly a quarter of global greenhouse gas (GHG) emissions.
-At CDS, we strive to reduce our impact on the global carbon footprint.
-This is why we’re partnering with the World Resources Institute to offer Coolfood Meals on our residential menus.
+Food systems account for about a third of global greenhouse gas (GHG) emissions.
+At CDS, we strive to reduce our impact by offering low-carbon Coolfood Meals in our dining halls in partnership with the World Resources Institute (WRI).

 What are Coolfood Meals?